benjamino1233/BSE_Template_Portfolio/index.md

 + One challenge I had faced while finishing the code was that once I had run it, the base servo was not moving properly, and was constantly getting stuck.
 To fix this I loosened the screws on the base and also editing the delay to make it shorter and less jittery.

-+ In my final milestone, I plan to have the arm controlled through a web server, which will be coded in HTML.
++ In my final milestone, I plan to have the arm read the angles through a web server, which will be coded in HTML.

 # First Milestone